- Prospective Students

 Interviews are conducted in February in coordination with the NIH-Oxford-Cambridge Scholars Program, and Neuroscience partnerships with the Karolinska Institute in Sweden and University College London.
 These Ph.D. programs are the most compatible with MD/PhD training.
 Decisions for admission to the Ph.D. programs will, in most cases, be concordant with offers for MSTP funding.
 To receive MSTP funding for the medical school phase of training, students must receive an independent admissions offer from an MD/PhD program that participates in the NIH partnership.
 Medical school MSTP-funded MD/PhD programs have various levels of participation, so if you are interested in doing your Ph.D. in one of the NIH Partnership programs it is essential that you apply to a significant number of schools that participate in the NIH partnership.
 See the list of participating medical schools for current information.
 Even if you intend to pursue your Ph.D. at NIH it is important that you apply to MD/PhD programs and NOT regular M.D. training at the schools of your choice, as students can only be offered funding for the medical school phase of training if accepted to an MD/PhD combined degree program at that institution.
 If you are accepted to our program and admitted to medical school for M.D. training, you can enroll in the NIH MD/PhD partnership and re-apply for funding in a later admissions cycle.

 Admissions decisions are made by March 1, with a wait list that is active through the end of April.

-For more information please ask a student, check our frequently asked questions page, join our mailing list to receive more information, application tips and invitations to teleconferences during the year you plan to apply, or contact us if you have questions about your individual situation.
+For more information please check our frequently asked questions page, join our mailing list to receive more information, application tips and invitations to teleconferences during the year you plan to apply, or contact us if you have questions about your individual situation.